-"That, pursuant to Section 161 of the Companies Act, the Directors be and are hereby authorised and empowered to offer and grant awards ("Awards") in accordance with the Sheng Siong Share Award Scheme (the "Scheme") and to allot and issue from time to time such number of fully-paid Shares as may be required to be issued pursuant to the vesting of Awards under the Scheme, provided always that the aggregate number of Shares to be allotted and issued pursuant to the Scheme, when added to the aggregate number of Shares issued and issuable pursuant to all other share schemes of the Company, shall not exceed fifteen per cent (15%) of the total number of issued Shares (excluding treasury shares) of the Company from time to time."
-[See Explanatory Note (vi)] (Resolution 10)
+"That, pursuant to Section 161 of the Companies Act, the Directors be and are hereby authorised and empowered to offer and grant awards ("Awards") in accordance with the Sheng Siong Share Award Scheme (the "Scheme") and to allot and issue from time to time such number of fully-paid Shares as may be required to be issued pursuant to the vesting of Awards under the Scheme, provided always that the aggregate number of Shares to be allotted and issued pursuant to the Scheme, when added to the aggregate number of Shares issued and issuable pursuant to all other share schemes of the Company, shall not exceed fifteen per cent.
+(15%) of the issued share capital of the Company from time to time."

+[See Explanatory Note (iv)]